-If you want to stop and take photos (we don't blame you, it's stunning!), please ensure you have pulled over and are not blocking the road.
+If you decide to stop and take photos (we don't blame you, it's stunning!), please ensure you have pulled over completely and are not blocking the road.

 2) Always keep to the left.

-Whilst single-track roads will not have markings in the middle to show you which lane is which, you still need to remember to drive on the left and make sure you stay to the left of the track where possible.
+Whilst single-track roads will not have markings in the middle to show you which lane is which, you still need to remember to drive on the left and make sure you stay to the left of the track where possible, especially around bends.